 Motherhood truly changes everything, doesn’t it?
-In today’s episode, I interview the incredibly talented and successful, Tamara Kelly from mooglyblog.com.
-She is a mother of three and shares how she went from dreaming of owing her own psychiatric practice to being a stay-at-home-mom, to now a successful blogger.
+In today’s episode, I interview the incredibly talented and successful Tamara Kelly from mooglyblog.com.
+She is a mother of three and shares how she went from dreaming of owning her own psychiatric practice to being a stay-at-home-mom to now a successful blogger.
 She also shares her incredible weight loss story of how she lost 100 pounds in just one year!

 You can follow Tamara and Moogly by searching for “moogly” or “mooglyblog” on any social media platform, including Facebook, Pinterest, and Instagram!

 - Tamara’s book, Quick Crochet for the Home

 - Tamara on Facebook: https://www.facebook.com/